chloeekk/chloeekk.github.io/posts/how-does-fintech-make-money/index.md

 * **Ecosystem Synergy:**
   High-frequency data generated through payments can power low-frequency but high-margin credit and wealth management services, creating a self-reinforcing profit cycle within the ecosystem.

+For broader business monetization strategies, explore [how to find the best monetization path for your business](https://chloevolution.com/posts/how-to-find-the-best-monetization-path-for-my-business/).

 At its core, the Fintech business model is about **leveraging technological efficiency to capture financial interest spreads and commissions**.
 After the early-stage battle for traffic, industry winners will be those capable of continuously optimizing risk pricing, reducing marginal operating costs, and deepening user value within compliant frameworks.